Web traffic, glitches slow Obamacare exchanges launch

 "This is a huge deal for me," he said.
 "I haven't had health insurance since high school - that's been 7 years."

-Jonna Bady and Antonio Hill, a couple in their 20s, made an appointment to enrol on Tuesday in Chicago, and expected to qualify for Medicaid.
+Jonna Bady and Antonio Hill, a couple in their 20s, made an appointment to enroll on Tuesday in Chicago, and expected to qualify for Medicaid.
 The website was down when they arrived.

-Asked why she came on the first day of open enrolment, Bady said: "It's important.
+Asked why she came on the first day of open enrollment, Bady said: "It's important.
 I know other people are going to come.
 I want to get in early."

 For full coverage on the Obamacare launch, see: here